liangyuwang/Megatron-Canzona/megatron/core/optimizer/matrix_based_optimizer/optimizers/README.md

 - If your optimizer needs per-head or per-branch splitting (like Muon/SOAP for QKV weights), pass `split_my_optim_params=True` and `split_my_optim_shape_map=...` to the parent constructor.
 The `GradAndStateSplitter` will automatically split gradients before `_inner_single_param_step` and reassemble updates afterward.
 - For TP-sharded params, the `AsyncGroupExecutor` gathers full gradients, calls `_single_param_step`, scatters updates back, and applies them via `_single_param_update`.
 No extra TP handling is needed in your optimizer class.

+> **CUDA Graph note:** Enabling CUDA graph for a new optimizer (`USE_CUDA_GRAPH_OPTIM=1`) requires writing a dedicated graph-capture function for your optimizer's compute kernel (see `optimizers/muon.py` and `optimizers/soap.py` for reference).
+This involves non-trivial engineering effort to ensure correct state management, split-parameter handling, and TP synchronization within the captured graph.

 ---

 ## Step 2: Register Tagging Predicates